 (c) Manufacturers and recyclers acting as collectors shall so indicate on their registration under Section 1-30 or 1-40 of this Act.

-(d) By March 1, 2020 and every March 1 thereafter, each collector that operates a program collection site or one-day collection event shall report, to the Agency and to the manufacturer e-waste program, the total weight, by CED category, of residential CEDs transported from the program collection site or one-day collection event during the previous program year.
+(d) By March 1, 2020 and every March 1 thereafter, each collector that operates a program collection site or one-day collection event shall report, to the Agency and to the manufacturer e-waste program, the total weight, by CED category, of CEDs from covered entities transported from the program collection site or one-day collection event during the previous program year.

-(e) Each collector that operates a program collection site or one-day event shall ensure that the collected residential CEDs are sorted and loaded in compliance with local, State, and federal law.
+(e) Each collector that operates a program collection site or one-day event shall ensure that the collected CEDs from covered entities are sorted and loaded in compliance with local, State, and federal law.
 In addition, at a minimum, the collector shall also comply with the following requirements:

-(1) residential CEDs must be accepted at the program collection site or one-day collection event unless otherwise provided in this Act;
+(1) CEDs from covered entities must be accepted at the program collection site or one-day collection event unless otherwise provided in this Act;

-(2) residential CEDs shall be kept separate from other material and shall be:
+(2) CEDs from covered entities shall be kept separate from other material and shall be:

 (A) packaged in a manner to prevent breakage; and